As species recover, some threaten others in more dire shape

 The situation is ironic: A troubled species rebounds thanks to restoration efforts, only to make things worse for others in peril by preying on them or outcompeting them for food and living space.
 Similar circumstances have turned up elsewhere, challenging wildlife experts who want them all to thrive in balanced, healthy environments.

-For instance, the iconic bald eagle's comeback has pressured rare water birds.
-Resurgent peregrine falcons menace endangered California least terns and Western snowy plovers that take refuge at naval bases near San Diego.
-And, off the California coast, attacks from protected white sharks hinder recovery of threatened sea otters.
+The iconic bald eagle's comeback has pressured rare water birds.
+Resurgent peregrine falcons menace endangered California least terns and Western snowy plovers near San Diego.
+Off the California coast, attacks from protected white sharks hinder recovery of threatened sea otters.

-Gray seals previously on the brink of extirpation in waters of New England now occupy some Massachusetts beaches by the hundreds.
+Gray seals previously on the brink of extirpation in New England waters now occupy some Massachusetts beaches by the hundreds.
 The 800-pound mammal's return has raised worries about vulnerable fish stocks.

 Such unintended consequences don't necessarily reveal flaws in the U.S. Endangered Species Act or conservation programs, experts say.
 Rather, they illustrate nature’s complexity and the importance of protecting biological communities, not just individual species.